 - Outlining information distribution from the fundamental depository to your BI applications

 Metadata describes the data warehouse and offers a framework for data.
-It is utilized for constructing, preserving, handling and making use of the data warehouse.
+It helps in constructing, preserving, handling and making use of the data warehouse.

 It can be characterized into two types: